 Despite these well-laid plans, Olive didn’t make it any farther than the city of Calgary, where he stopped and settled in the spring of 1911.
 He made his one and only appearance in the Calgary city directory (the Henderson Directory) that year, as manager of the H. Enida Olive Co., “Commission Agents”, with offices in Room 301 of the Leeson Lineham Block.
 Olive himself was a roomer at 1236-11 Av.
 W. Whether the 1911 Henderson Directory information was gathered before or after the 1911 census is uncertain, but at the time of that census he was recorded as a lodger at an address (345?) on 7 Av.
 W. He stated his occupation as photographer.
 As discussed further below, another lodger at this address in 1911 was Albert J. Hill (1888-?) who was also an English-born photographer.

 While it is only conjecture, it seems reasonable to assume that Olive, possibly accompanied by Hill, spent much of the remainder of 1911 travelling in the vast province of Alberta.
-His purpose appears to have been to photograph significant sights, as he (or perhaps they) appear to have done in towns such as Calgary, Edmonton, Medicine Hat, Banff, Olds, as well as in a few agricultural districts, but particularly and most memorably in the Peace River – Athabasca country of northern Alberta.
+His purpose appears to have been to photograph significant sights, as he (or perhaps they) appear to have done in towns such as Calgary, Edmonton, Medicine Hat, Banff, Olds, as well as in a few agricultural districts.
+As noted below, the photos for the memorable H. Enida Olive series from the Peace River – Athabasca country of northern Alberta were taken on a 1910 expedition, possibly by Edmonton photographer Clarence M. Burk.

 One may further conjecture that the winter of 1911-12 was spent arranging for the photos to be printed as postcards, including in the form of souvenir booklets (a significant number of the postcards are tear-outs with one perforated edge).
 The numbering of the cards suggests that several hundred different views were printed — an estimate of 500-600 might be as good as any, given the limited amount of information available.
 Sales of the postcards probably began in January or February of 1912, as there do not appear to be any postmarks prior to 1912 among Peel’s 200 examples and the earliest postmark among the Peel cards and those in the present author’s collection appears to be February 19, 1912.
 (Peel 10535 is said to be postmarked in August 1911 — this seems far too early and is likely a transcription error but we will ask the U of A to check).